 For more information on all our savings accounts and exactly how it works to have so many savings account, read why we have 22 savings accounts.
 Now that we’ve been to Alaska, that savings account has turned into our Europe savings account.

 2. Be flexible with your cruise dates and cruise ships.

 There are two parts to this that I hope everyone knows!
 Playing around with your cruise dates can greatly change the price.
-We considered cruising in July for our anniversary, but by going 3 weeks earlier in June, our tickets were almost half price!
-We also needed to find dates that worked for Grandma and Grandpa, since they were watching our 3 kids while we were gone.
+Cruising to Alaska is different than other cruises because you have to cruise in the summer months (as compared to the Caribean where you can cruise year round).
+We considered cruising in July for our anniversary, but by going in early June instead, our tickets were almost half price since we weren’t in peak season!
 Look at different dates and see how your price may increase or decrease.

 3. Book an inside stateroom to save money.

 We heard complaints and rave reviews from other vacationers about inside staterooms.
 We decided to go ahead and book an inside statement room and were very glad we did.
 We actually booked the cheapest room available (which was even priced lower than an inside stateroom) because it allowed the cruise to assign your room rather than you picking it yourself.
 Booking an inside statement room was well worth the savings!
 Our room wasn’t huge but it was comfortable and more space efficient than we imagined.